ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/server/ongoing-tasks/etl/olap.markdown

 #### Apache Parquet

-Parquet is an open source text-based file format.
-Like [ORC](https://orc.apache.org/), columns are stored together instead or rows being stored together (the same fields from multiple documents, rather than whole documents).
+Parquet is an open-source text-based file format.
+Like [ORC](https://orc.apache.org/), columns are stored together instead of rows being stored together (the same fields from multiple documents, rather than whole documents).
 This makes queries more efficient.

 {PANEL/}